olgierd/qcx_f/Readme.md

 * `./qcx_f`
 * Run `pavucontrol`, in Recording tab, set QCX_F input to _Monitor of (your sound output)_
 * Run WSJTX and start transmitting, you should see some console output.
 * In order to actually drive the QCX's transmitter, run `udpclient.py`.
-Modify the source, according to the serial port you use (`/dev/ttyUSB0` by default).
+Modify the source code, set the serial port to point to your device (`/dev/ttyUSB0` by default).

 ## PC Software - Windows

 TODO

+## Disclaimer

+This is an experimental, unofficial piece of software with no support other than authors' best effort, whatever you do with it is at your own risk.
+No QCXes were destroyed or damaged during development.
+Perform tests using dummy load.
+Transmitting RF in amateur bands requires an appropriate licence.

 [1]: https://qrp-labs.com/qcx.html
 [2]: https://en.wikipedia.org/wiki/High_frequency